Testing for Convergence or Divergence of a Series

 Proof

-Let $l$ be the sum of a converging series $\sum a_n$, and let
+Let $l$ be the sum of a convergent series $\sum a_n$ and define the partial sum of the first $n$ terms as

 \[|a_n| = |s_n - s_{n-1}| = |(s_n - l) - (s_{n-1} - l)| \leq |s_n - l| + |s_{n-1} - l| \leq \epsilon + \epsilon = 2\epsilon\]From the definition of convergence of a sequence,